-Joining Chris and Martin on ‘Pop Sensibility’ were singer Gary Holton (he was helping out on other tunes, and inserts a cockney git voice), guitarist Jamie Crompton and drummer Weston.
-Bizarrely, half of the Blue Meanies later went on to join Wishbone Ash, when Ray Weston followed Jamie Crompton’s footsteps.
+Joining Chris and Martin on ‘Pop Sensibility’ were singer Gary Holton (he was helping out on other tunes, and essayed a cockney git voice on this one), guitarist Jamie Crompton and drummer Weston.
+Bizarrely, half of the Blue Meanies later went on to join Wishbone Ash when Ray Weston followed Jamie Crompton’s footsteps.
 The causal connection remains unclear.

 The B-side of the single, ‘I’m Not in Love with You’, also still has legs despite being influenced by the then-recent Rolling Stones session in Paris that Martin had played on.
 It was full of references to the curious characters that populated that particular bit of London that Martin and Chris moved in at the time – who could forget the Barraloony of Maunkberry’s, for example, or Barry Moose and his carload of harlots?